ianmcdonald/ianmcdonald.github.io/_posts/2015-04-20-viewport-height-with-vertical-center.markdown

 viewportHeight('.full-height', 1, '.vertical-center');
 {% endhighlight %}

-In the initialization above, I set an element with a class of <code>full-height</code> to be 100% of the viewport height (divided by 1), with a nested element that has a class of
+In the invocation above, I set an element with a class of <code>full-height</code> to be 100% of the viewport height (divided by 1), with a nested element that has a class of
 <code>vertical-center</code> to be vertically aligned relative to <code>.full-height</code>.